Axedyson/syncbase/packages/server/README.md

 # Server

-Will add more helpful documentation for contributores related to the server here later!
+Will add more helpful documentation for contributors related to the server here later!